 3. Hatha is a slower and free style Ashtanga

 Ashtanga yoga follows a set sequence of poses.
-These are primary series that focus more on forwarding folds, the intermediate series which focuses more on back bending and the advanced series that works on elements of the previous sequences, with added arm balances.
+These are the primary series that focus more on forwarding folds, the intermediate series which focuses more on back bending and the advanced series that works on elements of the previous sequences, with added arm balances.
 Each series gets progressively harder and in reality, most people stay with the primary series.

-Hatha yoga classes may use poses from the wide spectrum of Ashtanga yoga poses and mix them up in a way that can make them more accessible.
+Hatha classes may use poses from the wide spectrum of Ashtanga yoga poses and mix them up in a way that can make them more accessible.
 This is generally done by working towards a peak pose in each class, thus using the class to help prepare the body for the advanced pose.

-Given that Hatha yoga classes are structured by the teacher for each class, this means that no two classes are the same.
+Given that Hatha classes are structured by the teacher for each class, this means that no two classes are the same.

 4. Ashtanga yoga can be considered to be harder